opendatacube/datacube-ows/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+We have a `code of conduct<code-of-conduct.md>`_, so please follow it in all your interactions with the project.

 You can contribute in many ways:

 Types of Contributions